A COLLABORATIVE PEDIATRIC CANCER RESEARCH AWARDS PROGRAM

-- Principle Investigators need not be U.S. citizens.
+- Principal Investigators need not be U.S. citizens.

 Rally funds research in the following areas:

-- Innovative approaches to childhood cancer research which could lead to advanced studies or clinical trials
+- Innovative approaches to childhood and adolescent cancer research which could lead to advanced studies or clinical trials

 - Studies that are likely to lead to a clinical trial, personalized, alternative, or integrated research proposals